Edmund Bohan

-In the 2019 New Year Honours, Bohan was appointed a Member of the New Zealand Order of Merit, for services to music, historical research and literature.
+In the 2019 New Year Honours, Bohan was appointed a Member of the New Zealand Order of Merit, for services to music, historical research, and literature.

 He died at Christchurch's Nurse Maude Hospice on 23 March 2024.

+He explained his approach to writing to Rachel McAlpine as follows: “My literary attitude is comparatively simple, and the same as my historical attitude.
+I’m a story teller: I want to know what happened."